- Coalition Postpones Great Lakes Restoration Conference Due to Strike

 - CONFERENCE ATTENDEES PLEASE READ: Conference Postponed—Action Required

 - IMPORTANT INFORMATION REGARDING THE 2018 GREAT LAKES CONFERENCE

 - Coalition on New Study: Great Lakes Investments Paying off for People, Communities

 - Washington Watch: House Interior Bill Funds Great Lakes Restoration Initiative, Frustrates Administration

 More than 30 million people depend on the Great Lakes for their drinking water, and millions more benefit from the commerce and business that depends on the waters of the Great Lakes.

-The Great Lakes restoration action plan is a multi-year strategy to: modernize sewage treatment, clean-up polluted harbors, restore wetlands, and prevent unwanted, new species from invading the lakes.
+The Great Lakes Regional Collaboration Strategy is a multi-year strategy to: modernize sewage treatment; clean-up polluted harbors; restore wetlands; and prevent unwanted, new species from invading the lakes.
 Each of these steps is essential if we are to restore the lakes and revive our economy.

 We must act now to restore this great resource.
 Every day we wait, the problems get worse and the solutions get more costly.